frankraDIUM/frankraDIUM/README.md

 ## 👋 About Me

- I thrive at the intersection of spatial analysis, data science, and software development, transforming complex geospatial data into meaningful insights and applications.
+ I thrive at the intersection of spatial analysis, data science, and software development, transforming complex data into meaningful insights and applications.